vampIy/Discord-Nuker/README.md

 # Discord-Nuker
- for the people that still do this...
+ for the people that still do this... (if you cant set this up... then get lost)